rynczakd/automatic-speech-recognition-project/README.md

 Finally, we can compute the filterbank weights for each frequency bin.
 For this purpose, it is necessary to create empty filterbank matrix with (_number of filters_ x _nfft_/2) and then compute the filter weigths for each frequency bin.
 The filter weights are computed using a triangular function that is a piecewise linear function that varies from 0 at the left frequency to 1 at the center frequency and back to 0 at the right frequency (in its most general form a triangular function is any linear B-spline).

-The filter weights are stored in the filter bank matrix _T_, where each row corresponds to one filter:
+The filter weights are stored in the filterbank matrix _T_, where each row corresponds to one filter:
 $$T \in \mathbb{R}^{t \times n}$$
 where _t_ denotes number of filters and _n_ corresponds to (_nfft_/2) - the filter bank matrix is typically only computed up to the nfft/2 frequency component.
 We can also normalize the filters by dividing each row by its sum to ensure that the sum of the weights is 1.

 **Log-magnitude mel spectrograms**
+To convert our log-magnitude spectrogram to a log-magnitude mel spectrogram, we need to multiply the filterbank matrix _T_ by a log-magnitude spectrogram matrix_MS_.
+The resulting matrix will be a log-magnitude mel-spectrogram _E_:
+$$E = T \cdot MS , \qquad E \in \mathbb{R}^{t \times n}$$
+where _t_ denotes number of filters and _n_ corresponds to (_nfft_/2).
+The values in a log-magnitude mel spectrogram represent the amount of energy of the audio signal at different frequency bands over time.

+**_Note that for all calculations, the spectrogram matrix frequencies are limited to nfft/2_.**